kirbs-btw/3d-print-slicer/README.md

 # WIP
-wall thickness could be done by triangular calc fill top and bottom layer
+wall thickness could be done by triangular calc

 # To do
 - infill pattern
 - wall thickness
 - zhop
 - finding good extrusion
-- fill top and bottom layer